Sichuan schools corruption scandal: Background

 Over 7,000 schoolrooms collapsed in the course of the earthquake, mostly in rural areas, reportedly leading to the death of nearly 5,000 students (though some parents believe the real figure is twice that officially cited) and the injury of over 15,000 students.
 The total death toll of the quake was around 70,000 people, with some 375,000 injuries.
 A month after the quake, nearly 20,000 people remained missing, while five million were rendered homeless.

 The disproportionate number of school collapses led to open discussions that they were not built to adequate standards.
-The grieving parents and critical journalists pointed out that "hundreds of schools collapsed instantly — even newly constructed ones — while older buildings nearby were often unscathed."
+The grieving parents and critical journalists pointed out that "hundreds of schools collapsed instantly – even newly constructed ones – while older buildings nearby were often unscathed."
 This, in turn, has led to allegations of corruption on the part of Education Ministry officials and contractors who were said to be complicit in constructing the school buildings dangerously below government-mandated standards, while pocketing the remaining surplus.
-On May 26, Wang Xuming, a spokesman for the Education Ministry, stated that the ministry would complete a reassessment of school buildings in quake zones and that those who had cut corners on school construction would be “severely punished.”
+On May 26, Wang Xuming, a spokesman for the Education Ministry, stated that the ministry would complete a reassessment of school buildings in quake zones and that those who had cut corners on school construction would be "severely punished".
 Some parents protested what they argued, one month after the event, amounts to government inaction.

 Analysis and opinions

 Factors in building collapse

-The earthquake has caused collapse of more than 6.5 million buildings and damaged some 23 million more.
+The earthquake caused the collapse of more than 6.5 million buildings and damaged some 23 million more.
 Four factors determine the damage to a particular building, according to geologist Liu Jie (刘杰), Director of Earthquake Prediction Department of (China's) Center for Seismic Monitoring Station Network under the China Earthquake Administration (CEA), who arrived in the quake zone on the same day as the main quake.
 Besides the quake's magnitude and intensity in the area, the location of the building played an important role.
 In some towns that Liu surveyed, all buildings sitting on the earthquake fault line collapsed, while buildings tens of meters away did not.
 Building structure was also a factor.
 Buildings with larger spans tend to collapse more easily.
 The fourth factor was the quality of the building.
 If a building's designed fortification intensity is above the quake's intensity at the location, the collapse of a building can be definitively attributed to its engineering quality, Liu explained.
 On the other hand, if the quake's intensity exceeds the designated code, it would be hard to determine whether the earthquake engineering quality is the deciding factor of its collapse.